 - .75 oz tart cherry juice (1 ½ tbsp)

-- .5 oz simple syrup OR pineapple ginger syrup (1 tbsp) (see Notes below for syrup recipes)
+- .5 oz pineapple ginger syrup (1 tbsp) (OR simple syrup)

 - Combine all ingredients in a cocktail shaker (you could also use a mason jar with a screw-on lid!)